 The study plan (protocol) is reviewed and approved by an independent ethics committee, known as an Institutional Review Board (IRB), before the study can begin.
 The purpose of the Institutional Review Board (IRB) is to protect the rights and welfare of people that participate in a clinical trial.
 The ethics committee carefully reviews the clinical trial to ensure a balance between the potential benefits of the research with the risks to participants.

 Throughout the entire clinical trial experience, there are many other people who provide oversight to safeguard study participants.
 A Principal Investigator – the person that conducts the clinical trial at a healthcare center.
 The sponsoring organization that develops the study plan and funds the research, the study doctor(s) and nurses who provide care to study participants.

 An IRB is an independent ethics committee that oversees clinical trials.
 They review and approve the clinical trial before it is presented to potential study participants.
 An IRB’s primary role is to ensure the safety of study participants.
-The research team regularly updates the IRB on the progress of the clinical trial including information on safety.
+The research team regularly updates the IRB on the progress of the clinical trial including safety information.

-A Sponsor is an individual, institution, company, government agency or other organization that is responsible for initiating, managing, and/or financing the clinical trial, but they do not conduct the clinical trial.
+A Sponsor is an individual, institution, company, government agency, or other organization that is responsible for initiating, managing, and/or financing the clinical trial but does not conduct the clinical trial.

 The selection criteria ensure that researchers are studying the right people to help find answers to important medical questions.

 If you are interested in volunteering, first find out if you are right for that clinical trial and if the clinical trial is right for you.

 The safety and well-being of study participants are top priorities for the entire research team.
 If you choose to participate in a clinical trial, your health will be closely monitored, and your care will be adjusted if the research team thinks it’s in your best interest.
 If you decide at any point to end your study participation, you may do so in consultation with the PI and research team.